PlatinumVox/Sai-Alawo/!General Encyclopedia/Holidays/Zyphine's Night.md

 **Activities**
 The festival consists primarily of dances and parties with colourful powders, which are held throughout the city of Andictoria.

-During this holiday, many are known to dye their clothes or armor in colors of blue, antique gold, and coppery-orange.
+During this holiday, many are known to dye their clothes in colors of blue, antique gold, and coppery-orange.
 Many are also known to wear ceremonial, star-shaped masks.
 Cuisine commonly associated with the festival included barbecued beef meats as well as juices and alcoholic beverages of a pink color.
 The event is seen as a celebration of life, the ancients, and their gifts upon the Nephilim.

 In this celebration, those celebrating toss colourful Gulal powders at each other.